Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V
 - **Duration**: Instantaneous
 You send corruption spiraling out from a [Bleeding](conditions.md#bleeding), Diseased, [Paralyzed](conditions.md#paralyzed), or [Poisoned](conditions.md#poisoned) creature you can see within range, forcing each creature within 3 *(4.5m)* of it to succeed on a CON Save or be afflicted with the same conditions until the end of your next turn.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 3 or higher, the affected radius increases by 1 *(1.5m)* for each slot level above 2.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 3 or higher, the affected radius increases by 1 *(1.5m)* for each slot level above 2.
 - **Classes**: Cleric, Druid, Ranger
 *(Source: CS)*